akirataguchi115/mscthesis/misc/taguchi-pars.md

 ### 3 Results
 - information about chapter
-- how many licenses and why
+- note about publication year and literature amount
 - statistical overview with figures (mapping study)
 - how many licenses during each stage (figure)
 - basic statistic on final licenses (figure)